Woman dies in cold D.C. weather after battling homelessness, mental illness

 Whatever the reason, she wouldn’t leave.
 Surrounded by blankets, hand wipes and carryout containers, Hill slept on a mattress and made the underpass her home.
 She would sometimes begrudgingly accept food or hygiene supplies.
 Other times, she would toss them into the street.

 As the city changed around her, she became a fixture near the John Philip Sousa Bridge, routinely spotted by commuters near the Pennsylvania Avenue and D.C.
-295 interchange.
+Route 295 interchange.
 She refused to go to homeless shelters.

 Amid this week’s cold snap, Hill’s time at the underpass ended Wednesday, when she was found dead.
 She was 58.